Noor12shah/Penguins/README.md

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [Tiger Union](https://t.me/TigerUnion) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Blessing Support](https://t.me/BlessingSupport) or simply submit a pull request on the readme.